 - Why get a lawyer?
 Can’t I just settle with the insurance company directly?

-Schedule a free consultation for personal injury cases with our personal injury attorneys in Annapolis
+Schedule a free consultation for personal injury cases with our personal injury attorney in Annapolis

 To learn more about how Howie Law Firm LLC can help you get the compensation you deserve when you are injured through someone else’s negligence, please contact us online or call us at (410) 793-2400.
 Consultations are free, and all personal injury cases are taken on contingency.
 We serve clients throughout the Maryland suburbs and greater Washington, D.C. area.

 Q. What is personal injury?

 A. Personal injury is harm, whether physical or emotional, to a person as opposed to damage to property.
 The most common personal injuries include those sustained in car, truck or motorcycle accidents, falls, dog bites, and injuries caused by defective products (consumer products, pharmaceuticals or automotive parts).
 When a personal injury is fatal, it becomes a wrongful death.